Pistol Bags

 The Stag AR-15 has a picatinny rail that runs the full length of the gun so nearly any optic will work great on the Stag.

-Personally, I really wanted to match this good because the cerakote FDE finish is such a clean and polished look.
+I wanted to match this well because the cerakote FDE finish has a clean and polished look.

 I decided on the Sig Romeo MSR and Juilet 3x magnifier both of which come in FDE to match this FDE cerakoted rifle.